link-u/cavif/README.md

 # If not, please install gcc-8 (or higher) and tell them to CMake.
 CXX=g++-8 CC=gcc-8 cmake -G 'Ninja' ..

-# Workaround: if you are on mac OS, please run this scipt:
+# Workaround: if you are on mac OS, please run this script:
 sed -e 's/ -static$/ /' -e 's/ -static / /' build.ninja > build_fixed.ninja
 mv build_fixed.ninja build.ninja